ONPRAE/onprae/README.md

 - 🌱 I’m currently learning **Devops**

-- 👨‍💻 All of my projects are available at [supun's workspace](http://supun.traditionalme.life)
+- 👨‍💻 All of my projects are available at [onwara's workspace]

 - 📫 How to reach me **onwarapat@gmail.com**

-- 📄 Know about my experiences [my experiences](http://supun.traditionalme.life/#resume)

-- ⚡ Fun fact **I think I'm funny**

 <br>
 <h3 align="left">Connect with me:</h3>